“We become not a melting pot but a beautiful mosaic. Different people, different beliefs, different yearnings, different

 — Jimmy Carter

 From its beginnings, the United States has been shaped by people from many nations.
 Some of the men considered today to have been the founders of the United States were born far from the 13 original colonies.
 Alexander Hamilton, for example, was born on the island of St. Kitts in the British West Indies.
 Nonetheless, issues surrounding immigration and citizenship have caused debate and controversy since the 1790s.
-With each new wave of immigration, Americans responded with a spectrum of attitudes ranging from the hostile to the hospitable.
+With each new wave of immigration, Americans responded with a spectrum of attitudes ranging from hostile to hospitable.

 Although the United States was founded with the help and inspiration of people and ideas from various countries, some U.S. citizens have voiced suspicions of foreigners and immigrants throughout its history.
-In 1798, a period of diplomatic tension with France culminated in a series of laws known as the Alien and Sedition Acts.
+In 1798, diplomatic tension with France culminated in a series of laws known as the Alien and Sedition Acts.
 Where immigration was concerned, the bill extended the period of residency required for citizenship from five to 14 years.
-It also allowed then-President John Adams to deport any “alien” considered to be “dangerous to the peace and safety of the United States.”
-By 1800, the sentiment behind the acts had diminished but would revive decades later as German and Irish immigrants came to the United States in larger numbers.
+It also allowed then-President John Adams to deport any “alien” considered “dangerous to the peace and safety of the United States.”
+By 1800, the sentiment behind the acts had diminished but would revive decades later as German and Irish immigrants came to the United States in more significant numbers.

 German and Irish immigrants left their homes for various reasons, ranging from famine to political repression.
 However, some native-born Americans resented these new arrivals.
 In 1849, some organized into an anti-Catholic, anti-immigrant political group famously called the “Know-Nothings,” which derived its name from the secrecy of its members.

-Know-Nothings believed that native-born Americans were superior to the newly arrived immigrant groups on the basis that Irish and German immigrants tended to be poorer and Catholic, which Know-Nothings took as traits of cultural and economic backwardness.
+Know-Nothings believed that native-born Americans were superior to the newly arrived immigrant groups because Irish and German immigrants tended to be poorer and Catholic, which Know-Nothings took as traits of cultural and economic backwardness.
 The Irish, in particular, became economic scapegoats during periods of economic uncertainty, a pattern that would repeat itself during subsequent waves of immigration.